decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     //
     // (undocumented)
     UiText: ComponentDefinition<ISchema<PBUiText>, PBUiText>;
+    const // Warning: (ae-forgotten-export) The symbol "PBUiTransform" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    UiTransform: ComponentDefinition<ISchema<PBUiTransform>, PBUiTransform>;
     const // Warning: (ae-forgotten-export) The symbol "PBVisibilityComponent" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)